singhmukesh/Communicator/README.md

 `app/views/call/index.html.erb`.
 The page elements and their layout is defined using Twitter Bootstrap classes.
-All of the Javascript implementing Communicator is defined in this one file, with the exception of a few reusable classes in `app/assets/javascripts`'
+All of the Javascript implementing Communicator is defined in this one file, with the exception of a few reusable classes in `app/assets/javascripts`.

 The main page layout is defined in `app/views/layout/application.html.erb`.
 This is the file that defines the navigation header and application name.
-Online connection is also defined here.
+Online connection status is also defined here.

 The SightCall user definitions are in file `app/model/user.rb`.
 Edit this file to change user profiles (SightCall 'premium' versus 'standard') or the